njmsaikat/freecodecamp-sql/README.md

    - bingo.sh
    - fortune.sh

-'five.sh' is the collaboration of all four programs
+`five.sh` is the collaboration of all four programs